Pistons vs. Nets Player Props Betting Odds

 |3PM

+- The 22.5-point over/under for Cunningham on Tuesday is 0.1 higher than his scoring average.

+- He has collected 3.9 boards per game, which is less than his prop bet in Tuesday's game (4.5).

-- The 22.4 points Cunningham scores per game are 1.1 less than his over/under on Saturday.
+- Cunningham averages 7.1 assists, 0.4 less than his over/under on Tuesday.

 Get Cunningham gear at Fanatics!